 Parking cash-out is a state law in California, but the state law only applies to employers with 50 employees or more who lease their parking and where parking costs can be separated out as a line item on their lease.
+Employees who choose to participate in the parking cash-out program will not be eligible for onsite parking.
 However, there may occasionally be times when employees who primarily commute using alternative modes of transportation need to drive to work.
 A limited number of daily parking passes could be provided to these employees for such occasions.
 A reasonable maximum could be 20 passes per year or 2 passes per month.